 Credit repair companies have the experience and knowledge to help you dispute any negative item on your credit report.
 You may be able to get the bankruptcy completely deleted well ahead of schedule.
 The accounts included in the bankruptcy filing, like charge-offs and collections, can be removed as well.

 Rebuilding Credit After Bankruptcy

-Whatever your reason may be for reaching the point of bankruptcy, you need to develop a plan to prevent it from happening again in the future.
-Here are nine ways to build credit after a bankruptcy.
+Whatever your reason for reaching the point of bankruptcy, you need to develop a plan to prevent it from happening again in the future.
+Here are nine ways to build credit after bankruptcy.

 1. Credit a Budget

 If you tend to overspend, create a monthly budget, and think of ways to hold yourself accountable for sticking to it.
 You could reward yourself each time you put money into your savings account.
 You could also schedule weekly updates with a friend who can help keep you motivated.